 My abstract has been published in Scotland on various

-If you have any further questions, the Graduate Center will be happy to advise you and provide you with an accompanying qualification programme.
+If you have any further questions, the Graduate Centre will be happy to advise you and provide you with an accompanying qualification programme.

 As a rule, a doctorate lasts 4 to 5 years full-time.
 In principle, a part-time doctorate is possible.
 However, the duration increases accordingly.
 You may be interested in an extra-occupational and explicitly application-oriented doctoral programme (Doctor of Business Administration, DBA), which is not currently offered at DIT.